Hikone screen: Provenance

-As with almost all byōbu screens of the early modern period, no record remains of who commissioned the Hione screen, nor of who executed it.
+As with almost all byōbu screens of the early modern period, no record remains of who commissioned the Hikone screen, nor of who executed it.
 It is thought most likely the commission came from someone of the upper ranks of society, from the kuge aristocracy, a buke samurai house, or a machishū business leader.

 Ukiyo-e artist Hanegawa Chinchō (c.
 1679–1754) depicted a man leaning against a panel of the Hikone screen; the caption states the screen was on display in the Shitaya neighbourhood of Edo in about 1745.
 A record made states the painter Shibata Zeshin (1807–91) discovered the screen in the collection of an old Edo family, and later made a copy or derivative of it.
 The discovery is conjectured to have been c.
 1833–36, and Zeshin's derivative c.
 1840.

 The screen came into the collection of the Ii clan of the city of Hikone—its modern namesake—in what is now Shiga Prefecture no earlier than the late Edo period (1853–67).
 There is no record of the screen having been at the Ii residence in Edo, though as it neither appears in the family records in Hikone it is presumed it remained in the capital until the Shōwa period.

 Tea master Takahashi Yoshio (1861–1937) recorded a Noh event at the Ii residence on 30 June 1912 at which Ii Naotada (1881–1947, fifteenth head of the family) had numerous art objects on display, including the Hikone screen; an unnamed member of the family told him "the famous ukiyo Matabei's Hikone screen" had first been obtained by Ii Naosuke (1815–60, thirteenth head of the family), who interested himself in curios and objets d'art.